gravitational/teleport/rfd/0058-oci-public-images.md

 There is existing precedence within Teleport for maintaining close control of the distribution of our software.
 See:
 * Cloud [RFD 0004](https://github.com/gravitational/cloud/blob/master/rfd/0004-Release-Asset-Management.md)
 * Terraform Registry [RFD 0002](https://github.com/gravitational/teleport-plugins/blob/master/rfd/0002-custom-terraform-registry.md)

+Running our own container registry maximizes the control we have over the distribution of our software.

 **What about name squatting on other image registries?**